Accused of selling or trading old course material online? Defense tips from a lawyer for students.

 I would like to talk to you about websites or other services that offer you money or free tutoring in exchange for you uploading old course materials.
 Whether it is notes, assignments, old tests or quizzes.
 Is this considered a violation of you universities academic integrity code?
 The answer is yes.

 This is another term that schools use in the academic integrity code that incorporates sharing old course materials.
-You may think that you didn’t intend to help anyone cheat, so this couldn’t possible apply to you.
+You may think that you didn’t intend to help anyone cheat, so this couldn’t possibly apply to you.
 However, schools do not see it that way.
 The university views these violations as serious.

 Richard Asselta is an award-winning student defense lawyer who offers college student defense advising services throughout the United States.
 He is experienced in defending all types of college disciplinary issues.
 Click here to read what clients are saying about Richard Asselta on Avvo, a lawyer review website.